Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex: Experiments

-As an RNN, our model supports training and testing with different readout time.
+\textbf{Generalization Across Readout Time} As a RNN, our model supports training and testing with different readout times.
 Based on our theoretical analyses in Section \ref{sec:formal}, the representation is usually not guaranteed to converge when running a model with time $t \to \infty$.
 Nevertheless, the model exhibits good generalization over time.
-Results are shown in Figure \ref{fig:gen_readout}.
-As a minor detail, the model in this experiment has only adjacent connections and does not have any self-transition, but we do not expect this to affect the conclusion.
+Results are shown in Figure \ref{fig:gen_readout} and supplementary materials.

+\textbf{Experiments on ImageNet} We also evaluated weight sharing on ImageNet 1000-way classification task.
+The results are shown in Figure \ref{fig:imagenet}.